bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 class InvalidUserDto extends ValidationError {}
 class MissingPostData extends ValidationError {}

-// Then when handling we can reduce the number of checks,
+// Then, when handling we can reduce the number of checks,
 // by replacing the checks for every possible type: if (e instanceof NotFound) {
 } else if (e instanceof BadRequest) {